-This itinerary is PACKED.
+This itinerary is driving intensive, but manageable if split amongst two or more people.
 I designed this California to Arizona Road Trip Itinerary for 5 days, but you can tweak and modify however you see fit!!
 Feel free to skip what you want, but I promise everything is WORTH IT.
-There’s a lot of driving, but very manageable if split amongst two or more people.
 Here is a general overview–

 First Day: Los Angeles to Joshua Tree & Palm Springs